 (b) fraud or fraudulent misrepresentation; and

-11.5 The restrictions on liability in this clause 11 apply to every liability arising under or in connection with these Terms including liability in contract, tort (including negligence), misrepresentation, restitution or otherwise.
-Subject to clause 11.4, the Company’s total liability to the User shall not exceed the total sum paid by the User to the Company for the provision of the Services pursuant to these Terms during the previous 12 month period.
+12.7 Subject to the foregoing, the Company’s total liability to the User shall not exceed: (a) the total sum paid by the User to the Company for the provision of the Services pursuant to these Terms during the previous 12 month period; or (b) where no sum is paid, £500.

 Assignment and other dealings.